LordSerg/Dimensions/README.md

 ### For rotating
 Any object (cube, for example) can be rotated using these matices.

-For rotating any object in nD-space you just have to represent every point of objet as a vector and than **multiply a matrix by vector**:
+For rotating any object in nD-space you just have to represent every point of object as a vector and then **multiply a matrix by vector**:

 to rotate 3D point p